catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 *or supported.
 Rocksmith users should remember to support Ubisoft® and* *Steam by purchasing original game content and software releases so that* *these companies may continue making products that we enjoy.*

-Additioanlly, No modification have been applied to Rocksmith Custom Song Project sourcecode (besides new UI tab).
-  Except:
-  -  1 fix for 311 Down In dlcpackagedata crash

 This software makes use of Applications not made by developers who are part of this project.